 Senior Vice President, Sales and Marketing

-Brian Byrnes joined the Thunder organization in April 2005 and developed and executed the strategic sales and marketing efforts to launch business operations in Oklahoma City in 2008.
-Byrnes’ current responsibilities include oversight of revenue platforms including corporate partnerships, ticket sales, retention and operations; luxury suites, terrace lounges and unique inclusive experiences; game theatre, event planning and corporate hospitality; brand architecture and marketing disciplines.
+Brian Byrnes joined the Thunder organization in April 2005 and was instrumental in developing and executing the strategic sales and marketing efforts needed to eventually launch business operations in Oklahoma City in 2008.
+Byrnes’ current responsibilities include oversight of all revenue platforms including corporate partnerships, ticket sales, retention and operations; luxury suites, terrace lounges and unique inclusive experiences; game theatre, event planning, corporate hospitality and brand architecture and discipline.

 Previously, Byrnes served as executive vice president of business operations for the NHL’s Phoenix Coyotes, guiding the organization through an organizational rebranding in conjunction with a transition to a new venue.
 Prior to joining the Coyotes, Byrnes built nearly 10 years of experience with the NHL’s Dallas Stars and MLB’s Texas Rangers.

-Byrnes is actively involved in the Thunder Cares Foundation, Allied Arts, Leadership Oklahoma City, Leadership Oklahoma, National Sports Forum, Greater Oklahoma City Chamber of Commerce and the Greater Oklahoma City Sports Consortium.
-A graduate of St. Mary’s University in San Antonio, Byrnes and his wife Ashley reside with their three children in Edmond.
+Byrnes is actively involved in the Thunder Cares Foundation, Allied Arts, Leadership Oklahoma City, Leadership Oklahoma, National Sports Forum, Science Museum Oklahoma, Thunder Fellows and the Greater Oklahoma City Sports Consortium.
+A graduate of St. Mary’s University in San Antonio, Byrnes and his wife Ashley reside with their three children in Edmond..

 Vice President, Community Relations